Galapagos Packing List and Boutique

 Warm sweater or fleece

-It can get a little chilly at night; an extra layer can provide you with just the right amount of comfort and warmth.
+It can get a little chilly at night!
+An extra layer can provide you with just the right amount of comfort and warmth.

 Casual pants, shorts, dress, or skirt